 In the gym, we should look for a training partner who checks all these boxes — the person we can learn from, grow from, and have fun with at the same time.
 Ideally, your training partner has some strengths that you don’t have and vice versa, just like Watts and Harmon.

 In The Art of Learning, one of my all-time favorite books, Josh Waitzkin, a chess international master, outlines how as a young chess player he was naturally a creative, attacking player (much like Beth Harmon).
-So, his teacher at the time recommended he study the likes of Anatoly Karpov, a former world champion known for incredibly accurate defensive chess, like a snake that strangled opponents for breath and space.
+So, his teacher at the time recommended he study the likes of Anatoly Karpov, a former world champion known for incredibly accurate defensive chess, like a snake that strangled opponents for breath and space (in chess we call this “prophylaxis”).
 By doing this, Josh could improve his defensive weaknesses.

 But young Josh couldn’t be inspired by Karpov’s play, and it wasn’t until another teacher recommended he learn defensive chess through an offensive player with the same style, like another world champion Gary Kasparov, that he could learn the nuances of defensive chess.

 Through Kasparov, Watizkin could learn the defense of Karpov.